Join the #KnowSeeSpeakOut Campaign

 Support services poster in multiple languages

-End Domestic Abuse – Know See Speak Out – Email signature, PowerPoint slide and website banner image
+End Domestic Abuse – Know See Speak Out – Email signature, Newsletter and PowerPoint slide image

 Abusive relationship poster (young person version)

-Support service posters can be downloaded and put up in communal spaces including the backs of toilet cubical doors.
-This can help people to recognise abuse and get to support.
+Support service posters can be downloaded and put up in communal spaces, including the backs of toilet cubicle doors.
+This can help people to recognise abuse and get support.
 Contact us to request hard copies at: daprojects@kent.gov.uk

 End Domestic Abuse logo